 Bernard’s dehydrated water in a can is not the only reference to dehydrated water.
 It’s an old joke.
 There is even a website called “buydehydratedwater” that is well-crafted enough to fool some people into thinking its ridiculous pseudoscience ramblings about how the dehydrated water capsules are made is something more than a joke.
 It is, of course, meant to be humorous.

-Even now, on Amazon, you can buy a can of Future Essentials Dehydrated Water, from the springs of ‘useyourimagination.’
+Even now, on Amazon, you can buy a can of Witty Yetis Dehydrated Water.
+One 16oz can makes up to infinite gallons.
 The perfect gift for someone who has it all, the product is, of course, gluten free, MSG free, and 100% free of all chemicals except the chemicals in the air the can contains.

 Another dehydrated water novelty is ‘Dr. Health’s Deydrated Water,’ and attractive blue can with the slogan Spring Water Without All the Wetness.
 No calories, fat, cholesterol, and of course, no artificial ingredients.
 How’s that for healthy?
 These cans may be available from sellers on eBay or other websites where collectibles are sold.

 Uses for Dehydrated Water

 Benard Food Industries, on their webpage about dehydrated water, suggests several humorous ‘uses’ for their dehydrated water:

 - Dry Martinis-Manhattans